juribalimited/deploy-appm-gateway/README.md

 ![image](https://github.com/juribalimited/deploy-appm-gateway/assets/109281915/21d53c53-387a-4a32-b62a-34483d822dda)

+4. AppM Desktop Gateway

-4. The third panel requires you to enter your main AppM website address.
-This will be the web address you use to access your AppM environment.
+    The third panel askes for configuration relating to the configuration of the gateway.
+    - `AppM Website Address` - This will be the web address you use to access AppM.
+This should not include anything after the first `/` within the url.

-   The AppM version is the guacamole image that we want to use - currently this will always default to latest.
+    - `AppM Version` - This is the version of AppM being run, currently this will always default to latest.

-   The Gateway WebApp Name is the internet accessible address that you want to use for your desktop gateway, azurewebsites.net will automatically be appended to whatever you enter.
+    - `Gateway WebApp Name` This is the name of the resource cerated within azure that you want to use for your desktop gateway.
+By default this is exposed to the internet with the `azurewebsites.net` suffix.
 Once entered please click out of the entry box, this will start a check to ensure that address is available.
 If available you will see a green tick, otherwise you will receive an erorr message (examples below).

    ![image](https://github.com/juribalimited/deploy-appm-gateway/assets/109281915/59ee9fb1-e8f4-4146-ab35-467abc3ea444)